INSPIRE-MIF/2017.2/glossary.md

 encoding rule that is specified in [D2.7, Annex B (normative) Default encoding rule]

 NOTE The INSPIRE default encoding rule is the encoding rule specified in ISO 19136 Annex E with the extensions in GML 3.3 together with the additional rules stated in [D2.7, Annex B].

+**Property name**<br />
+field name<br />
+attribute name

+The name of a column or property, as defined through a feature type or table schema.